Submitted: 9 December 2016; Revised: 2 March 2017; Accepted: 2 March 2017; Published online first: 15 March 2017

 The price of progress

 A major concern in contemporary health care is the soaring cost of (innovative) medicines.
 Due to patents and other mechanisms of market protection, innovative medicines benefit from a market monopoly for up to 20 years.
 When market exclusivity is over, more affordable generic medicines enter the market, as was shown in a previous study .
-For example, in The Netherlands, temozolomide, an important drug for treating brain cancer, was used by approximately 1,200-1,300 patients at a cost of about 10 million Euros per year to the healthcare system, at the time its patent expired.
+For example, in The Netherlands, temozolomide, an important drug for treating brain cancer, was used by approximately 1,200–1,300 patients at a cost of about 10 million Euros per year to the healthcare system, at the time its patent expired.
 Before the end of market exclusivity, the annual cost per Defined Daily Dose (DDD), was 23,000 Euros .
 The DDD is the assumed average maintenance dose per day for a drug used for its main indication in adults.
 However, when market exclusivity ceased, the cost for almost the same number of patients decreased by 80% to two million Euros per year.
 It is, therefore, important for healthcare planning decisions and drug purchasing contracts, to be aware of expiring patents.
-In the UK for instance, the UK Medicines Information of the National Health Service periodically publishes a document entitled Prescribing Outlook: New Medicines .
+For instance, the UK Medicines Information of the National Health Service periodically publishes a document entitled Prescribing Outlook: New Medicines .

 When we tried to search a list of patent expiry dates for TKIs, we noticed that such a list was not readily available, in contrast to expiry dates of a selection of biological medicines .
-For this reason we set out to compile an overview of patent expiry dates of the current clinically approved oral TKIs in the EU and in the US.
+For this reason we set out to compile an overview of patent expiry dates of the current clinically approved oral TKIs in the European Union (EU) and in the US.
 We chose this group of cancer medicines as it is growing quickly and TKIs are often very expensive so great savings can be realized by healthcare systems once their patents have expired.

 Protein kinase deregulation is one of the most characteristic traits of cancer biology.
 Large genomic sequencing studies show that mutations in genes encoding protein kinases are often present .
 Currently, kinase inhibitors form the largest class of new anticancer drugs .
 A race between pharmaceutical companies to license new kinase inhibitors has led to a wave of patents contributing to an intricate web of intellectual property rights .
 The pharmaceutical industry gains exclusivity rights for marketing a drug when the first patents are granted by EU or US patent offices.
 The protected period is often extended as a reward for reaching certain licensing milestones (e.g. additional six months for paediatric indications).